Au Bout Du QuaiAu Bout Du Quai — Poulpe

 With so many options, choosing the right seaside restaurant in Marseille can seem complicated.
 Here are our selection criteria.

 Freshness of produce should be your first criterion.
 The best seaside restaurants in Marseille work with local fishermen who supply the catch of the day.
+For help choosing, check our guide to the best fish restaurants at the Old Port.
 Au Bout Du Quai, for example, sources every morning directly from Old Port fishermen — a guarantee of absolute freshness.

 Setting and view are obviously important for a seaside meal.
 But beware of traps: some restaurants trade solely on their location without offering cuisine to match.
 Favour addresses that combine a beautiful view AND quality cooking.